 Step-down language in a Michigan auto insurance policy might say something like:

 “Coverage under this Part I, including our duty to defend, will not apply to any insured person for … 12. bodily injury to you or a relative.
 This exclusion applies only to damages in excess of the minimum limit mandated by the motor vehicle financial responsibility law of Michigan.”

 The bottom line is this: Michigan auto insurance policies that include step-down clauses treat the insured’s own family members harsher than complete strangers.

 That’s not all.
 Michigan residents likely don’t even know this limiting language is in their auto insurance policy.
 Why?
-Because the insurance companies don’t say anything about it.
+Because insurance companies don’t say anything about it.
 In fact, insurance agents probably don’t know that a policy includes a step-down clause because it’s standard for certain insurance carriers to include them.
 But our Michigan personal injury lawyers see these clauses all the time, and, unfortunately, they oftentimes greatly diminish your family member’s recoverable compensation.

 How A Step-Down Clause Works

 Consider this hypothetical scenario.
 A driver has $500,000 worth of coverage on his Ford Focus.
 His policy includes a step-down clause.
 Suppose the driver is traveling in the Ford Focus with his 8-year-old son and his son’s 7-year-old friend in the backseat.
 Suppose that he causes a crash and the two boys are seriously injured.
 Both boys could make a claim for up to $500,000 under the policy, right?

 Wrong.
 The step-down provision drastically limits recovery for the driver’s own son.
 Because of the step-down clause, the insurance company’s liability for the son is capped at the state-mandated minimum of $20,000.
 However, the 7-year-old friend may make a claim up to the policy limits.